-Requests for Bravelle, Follistim AQ, Gonal-f, Gonal-f-RFF, or Menopur may be approved for a maximum of 3 cycles, with or without intrauterine insemination in an infertile individual if the following criteria are met:
+Requests for Follistim AQ, Gonal-f, Gonal-f-RFF, or Menopur may be approved for a maximum of 3 cycles, with or without intrauterine insemination in an infertile (infertility defined clinically in men or women who cannot achieve a successful pregnancy after 12 months or more of appropriate, timed unprotected intercourse or 6 cycles of therapeutic donor insemination, diagnosed as a couple) individual if the following criteria are met:

-- Individual has a diagnosis of hypogonadotropic anovulatory disorders or hypopituitarism (these individuals will not respond to follicle stimulating hormone alone, but will require additional therapy with luteinizing hormone containing product such as human chorionic gonadotropins or will use a mixed follicle stimulating hormone/luteinizing hormone product like Menopur); OR - II.
-Individual has a diagnosis of normogonadotropin anovulatory disorders (such as polycystic ovary syndrome) or those with unexplained infertility who have not ovulated or conceived after a prior trial of 3 cycles of clomiphene.
+- I. Individual has a diagnosis of hypogonadotropic anovulatory disorders or hypopituitarism (these individuals will not respond to follicle stimulating hormone alone, but will require additional therapy with luteinizing hormone containing product such as human chorionic gonadotropins or will use a mixed follicle stimulating hormone/luteinizing hormone product like Menopur): OR - II.
+Individual has a diagnosis of normogonadotropin anovulatory disorders (such as polycystic ovary syndrome) or those with unexplained infertility (infertility defined clinically in men or women who cannot achieve a successful pregnancy after 12 months or more of appropriate, timed unprotected intercourse or 6 cycles of therapeutic donor insemination, diagnosed as a couple) who have not ovulated or conceived after a prior trial of 3 cycles of clomiphene.